zuman989/a11y-system-audit-plugin/README.md

 In Figma: Plugins > Development > Import plugin from manifest > select manifest.json

-For the AI explanation feature, get a free key at console.groq.com and paste it into the Settings panel inside the plugin.
+For the AI explanation feature, get a free key at console.groq.com.
+Paste it into the Settings panel inside the plugin (click "Settings" near the top to expand it).
+If that panel doesn't render for any reason, you can also paste the key directly into ui.html, look for the constant PASTE_YOUR_GROQ_KEY_HERE near the top of the script and replace it with your key.

 ## Test design system